mariusmym/LedClock-Resized/LedClock_Resized/readme.md

 ## Firmware

 Firmware is provided by the awesome work of [imeszaros](https://github.com/imeszaros).
-Just connect the ESP32 Mini onto the computer (be sure you have drivers installed for CHxxxx or CPxxxx chip) and use [this awesome tool](https://imeszaros.github.io/ledclock/) for initial flash.
+Just connect the ESP32 Mini onto the computer (be sure you have drivers installed for your board USB-TTL chip) and use [this awesome tool](https://imeszaros.github.io/ledclock/) for initial flash.
 Then plug the ESP32 it into the main controller board

 ## Assembly